Altaf Hussain (Pakistani politician): Altaf Hussain's August 2025 announcement

 On 12 August 2025, Altaf Hussain, founder of Muttahida Qaumi Movement–London, addressed a global gathering of MQM workers via video link and declared that he was "relieving all party workers of their oath of allegiance to him".
 He stated:" For the past 47 years, I have been struggling for the rights of Pakistan’s deprived and oppressed people, especially the Muhajir community.
 I have worked day and night without a single day off.
 In this struggle, we have endured the martyrdom of thousands of colleagues, enforced disappearances, displacement, destruction of homes, forced occupation of properties, and countless other sacrifices.
 My own family has not been spared either.
 My 28-year-old nephew, Arif Hussain, was hacked to death with an axe.
 My 70-year-old brother-in-law, Aslam Ibrahmani, was arrested from Karachi, brutally tortured for six months in Adiala jail, and dumped outside in a near-dead state, before he succumbed to his injuries.
 None of my siblings escaped the ordeal of repeated raids on their homes, forcing them into exile, Despite the martyrdom of thousands of comrades, the anguish of thousands of disappeared colleagues, and the imprisonment of many — including those still in jail — I have concluded that I have failed not only to change Pakistan’s rotten and outdated system, but also to secure the rights of my Muhajir nation.
 Therefore, from August 10, 2025, I relieve all comrades, including the former coordination committee, convener, deputy convener, and all workers, from the oath of loyalty they took to the movement and to me.
 They are now free to join any political party they wish, wherever they wish, and wherever they wish.
 As long as I live, I will continue the movement to achieve rights through social media.
 Success or failure is in the hands of God.
 "Hussain recounted past sacrifices, including the enforced disappearance and killing of his brother and nephew.

 Interpretation as party dissolution

 Commentators and media outlets widely interpreted the statement as effectively signalling the dissolution of MQM–London as a political organization, owing to the removal of its foundational loyalty structure.

 Personal life

-Hussain married a Baloch lady named Faiza Gabol in 2001 and divorced in 2007.
-He has a daughter who was born in 2002.
+Hussain married a Baloch women named Faiza Gabol in 2001 and divorced in 2007.
+They have a daughter Afzaa Altaf.

+In popular culture

+Jamil Jamali, a character inspired by Hussain and PPP politician Nabil Gabol, is portrayed by Rakesh Bedi in the Indian spy thriller duology Dhurandhar (2025) and Dhurandhar: The Revenge (2026).